Patricia Wald: Personal life

 Patricia Wald was married to Robert Lewis Wald, who was also a Yale Law School graduate.
 They were married in 1951, when Patricia was 23; they had met in Europe as they were both traveling the continent.
 Together they had three daughters and two sons within the span of seven years: Sarah, Doug, Johanna, Frederica, and Thomas.
 Robert Wald died on September 7, 2010.
 Wald died in Washington, D.C., on January 12, 2019, from pancreatic cancer, aged 90.

 Honors and awards

-Wald was awarded more than 20 honorary degrees; in 2001, she was awarded an honorary Doctor of Laws by her alma mater, Yale University.
+Wald has been awarded more than 20 honorary degrees; in 2001, she was awarded an honorary Doctor of Laws by her alma mater, Yale University.
 In 2002, she was honored for her lifelong commitment to human rights by the International Human Rights Law Group.
 She was the recipient of the Margaret Brent Award of the American Bar Association for achieving professional excellence in her field and influencing other women to pursue legal careers.
 Wald received the American Lawyer Hall of Fame Lifetime Achievement Award in 2004 and then four years later in 2008, she was awarded the American Bar Association Medal, the highest honor awarded by the ABA.
 She also was recognized by the Constitution Project as the 2011 Constitutional Champion.
 On November 20, 2013, Wald was awarded the Presidential Medal of Freedom, the nation's highest civilian honor.